freshautomations/telegram-moderator-bot/GUIDE.md

 or remove current moderators.

 ## Restrictions
-The bot will only "know" a user if the user has sent at least one message on the channel.
+The bot will only "know" a user if the user has sent at least one message on the supergroup.

-This means that to promote a user to moderator status, the user has to say "Hi" at least on the channel.
+This means that to promote a user to moderator status, the user has to at least say "Hi" on the supergroup.

 ## List of commands for moderators (and administrators)